-- 1. General.
+1. General.
 The AC/S, G-3/5 will make every reasonable effort to anticipate threats and emergencies well before the Command is forced to take action and manage consequences.
-Such anticipation will allow for a measured and deliberate activation of the EOC, as is the case with most tropical cyclones.
-However, some emergencies cannot be anticipated and the EOC may be forced to initiate an emergency activation. - 2.
-EOC Emergency Activation.
+Such anticipation will allow for a measured and deliberate activation of the EOC.
+However, some emergencies cannot be anticipated and the EOC may be forced to initiate an emergency activation.

+2. EOC Emergency Activation.
 EOC emergency activation is a three-phase process designed to take maximum advantage of the available time and to ensure a smooth, orderly, and systematic activation.
 The process can be deliberate and slow, or it can be abbreviated and fast, depending on the circumstances of the activation.
 The process is as follows: